 Question 2: What types of protection should be listed in the marking code?

 Answer 2: The marking code must list all the types of protection used by the equipment and its parts, with the symbols for the various types of protection to appear in alphabetical order, as provided in IEC 60079-0:2011 Clause 29.6.
+The symbol “ic”, if involved with other types of protection, shall always occur first in accordance with 12.1 of IEC 60079-11:2011.

 Question 3: Which IECEx TR and QAR should be listed in the certificate for the end-product equipment?

-Answer 3: The certificate must list the IECEx TR and QAR for the major type of protection for the end-product equipment.
-It need not list the IECEx TR’s and QAR’s relevant to the separately certified equipment or components.
+Answer 3: The certificate must list the IECEx TR for the end-product equipment and must list the QAR(s) for the location(s) associated with the production of the end-product equipment .
+It need not list the IECEx TR’s relevant to the separately certified Ex equipment or Ex components as these are be listed in the ExTR by reference to the relevant IECEx certificate of conformity.

+The QAR(s) for the end-product equipment shall indicate all involved types of protection, even those types of protection that are only part of separately certified Ex equipment or components that are assembled as part of the end-equipment.
+Within the body of the end-product QAR(s), details shall be provided that differentiate between those types of protection that are produced by the overall end-product equipment manufacturer, and those types of protection that are only part of separately certified Ex equipment or components.”